jfabia/coursera_datascience_course03/CodeBook.md

 This contains data of the activity corresponding to the participant in  `subject_test`/`subject_train`.
 It is an integer and can be identified using `activity_labels.txt`

 ## Part 2: The Tidy Data Submission
-This is data submission contains 5 columns of data that correspond to Participant ID, Activity, Quantity, Mean and Standard Deviation.
+This data submission contains five (5) columns of data that correspond to Participant, Activity, Quantity, Mean and Standard Deviation.

 ##### Participant
 Type: Integer

 This identifies the participant in the study.
 Values range from 1 to 30.

 ##### Activity
 Type: Character

 This identifies the activity that was logged by the smartphone's accelerometers.
 It can take on the following values which are described in `activity_labels.txt`:
 * WALKING
 * WALKING_UPSTAIRS